apache/jackrabbit-oak/oak-doc/src/site/markdown/plugins/blobstore.md

    chunks.
 Mostly used when blobs have to shared between multiple repositories.
 Also used by default when migrating Jackrabbit 2 repositories to Oak
 4. `S3DataStore` (with wrapper) - Stores the file in Amazon S3
+5. `RDBBlobStore` - Store the file contents in chunks in a relational databases.
+Typically used with `DocumentNodeStore`when using a relational DB persistence

 In addition there are some more implementations which are considered **experimental**